How to Adopt in Ohio- A brief outline of the Adoption Process in Ohio

-- You will receive adopt situations to review
+- You will receive adoption situations to review

-- You can choose the type of situation you would like to consider for a match
+- The adoptive family can choose the type of situation you would like to consider for a match

-- You can choose race, gender, age, medical in regards to the type of child to adopt
+- A choice of race, gender, age, medical in regards to the type of child to adopt can be made

 - You can choose to submit on open or closed adoption situations.

-- You can choose to meet your potential birth mother one on one
+- Adoptive Families can choose to meet potential birth mothers one on one after match

-- You can maintain a personal relationship with your birth mother if you choose
+- Some families choose to maintain a personal relationship with their birth mother if they choose

 Step 6 – Match!